The social startup uncutbread is all about selected non-profit organizations that make the world a better place every day.

 But looking at others is too easy and too comfortable.
 Let others do it.
 Whether it’s solving relevant issues in our neighbourhood or on the other side of the world.
 Be it in the fight for equal rights, better interaction with one another, access to basic medical care, food and clean drinking water, or the protection of endangered animal species and climate and nature conservation.
 Then, at Christmas, shortly before the presents are presented, we suddenly unveil our generous self, when we want to buy ourselves a clear conscience by donating to this and that.
 After all, others are not as well off as we are.

 Since my daughter was born, I see the world with different eyes.
-I realized that, in 20 years, I would have to look her in the eye and probably justify myself and our decisions.
+I realized that, 20 years from now, I would have to look her in the eye and probably justify myself and our decisions.
 For a good reason.
 So I have decided to stop letting others pull the cart out of the mire in the future.
 In my little swamp I will pull my own cart out of the mud myself.
 At least I’m trying.
 Every single day.
 Besides conscious everyday decisions, I wanted to create something that would enable me to make a greater contribution than my own means would allow.
 So the idea of uncutbread was born.

-Idea: Earning money to give money away.
+Idea: Earning money to give money away

-Mission: To help others save the world.
+Mission: To help others save the world

 So, since autumn 2019, our small social startup uncutbread has been live with an online shop and a first small collection of high-quality, mostly vegan sweatshirts and t-shirts.
 And, with, as I find, smart designs and the clear mission to help others to make the world a little bit better every day.
 That’s why I am incredibly proud that we have been able to win renowned non-profit organisations such as Viva con Agua Sankt Pauli, the reNature Foundation, the Turtle Foundation, and Madamfo Ghana for our project from the very beginning.
 The support of further organisations is already in progress.